pantor/ruckig/README.md

 ### Intermediate Waypoints

-The Ruckig Community Version now supports intermediate waypoints via a [remote API](http://api.ruckig.com/docs).
+The Ruckig Community Version now supports intermediate waypoints via a [cloud API](http://api.ruckig.com/docs).
 To allocate the necessary memory for a variable number of waypoints beforehand, we need to pass the maximum number of waypoints to Ruckig via
 ```.cpp
 Ruckig<6> otg {0.001, 8};
 InputParameter<6> input {8};